UK's Johnson did not break COVID laws 'with malice', minister says

 "The prime minister is mortified about it, but I think there's a big job for him to get on and do on behalf of the British people, on behalf of the world fighting this cruel war."

-The revelations about boozy Downing Street parties provoked resignation calls from lawmakers in Johnson's Conservative Party earlier this year.
+The revelations about boozy Downing Street parties provoked resignation calls from Conservative lawmakers earlier this year.
 However, that pressure largely abated with the war in Ukraine.

 Johnson won a landslide election in 2019 on a promise to complete Britain's exit from the European Union, but his premiership has been marked by a series of dramatic events, from suspending parliament over a Brexit impasse and his own experience of COVID.